The Dreamliner Learns To Fly

 - Will be delivered to ANA after refurbishment.

-brought to the paint shop on the night of June 26.
+- Major structure assembly is complete and Dreamliner One was brought to the paint shop on the night of June 26.
 It is expected to remain in the paint shop until around 2pm on 7/8/07.

 - Rolled out of 40-26 on the afternoon of July 8.